roseengineering/bluesoapysuite/README.md

 application is provided called "mqproxy".
 This application proxies Bluetooth signals from your phone, say, to and from the MQTT queue, thereby letting you control the radio client from your phone.
-The BLE-MQTT proxy app using the "BLE UART" device standard to communicate.
+The BLE-MQTT proxy app uses the "BLE UART" device standard to do this.
 Any line sent over a "BLE UART" bluetooth connection is relayed to the MQTT radio control topic.
 And all messages received over the MQTT queue are sent back.
 There are two phone apps I know